Charles London: Houston Texans

 London left Penn State to join O’Brien's coaching staff when he became the head coach of the Houston Texans during the 2014 NFL season.
 The Texans went 9–7 and missed the playoffs.
 Under his coaching, running back Arian Foster recorded over 1,500 yards from scrimmage & scored 13 touchdowns and was named to the Pro Bowl.

 The Texans went 9–7 and won the AFC South division title in 2015, the team's first playoff berth since 2012, but were shut out by the Kansas City Chiefs 30–0 in the wild-card round.
 During the season they defeated the would-be AFC North champion Cincinnati Bengals 10–6 in a Week 10 matchup.

 The Texans went 9–7 and repeated as AFC South champions in 2016, defeating the Oakland Raiders in the wild-card round but then falling to the New England Patriots in their first divisional round matchup since 2012.
 Lamar Miller recorded over 1,200 yards from scrimmage and scored 6 touchdowns.
 In 2017, Miller recorded 1,200 yards from scrimmage and 6 touchdowns.
 London resigned from his position on January 2, 2018, wanting to seek a quarterback coaching position.

 Chicago Bears

 London rejoined the Chicago Bears as running backs coach on January 10, 2018.
 Under his coaching, Jordan Howard eclipsed 1,000 yards from scrimmage and scored 9 touchdowns.

 The Bears' offense produced the fifth fewest rushing yards in the NFL in 2019.

 Atlanta Falcons

 London was hired by the Atlanta Falcons as their quarterbacks coach on January 22, 2021.

 Tennessee Titans

 On February 9, 2023, London was hired by the Tennessee Titans as their pass game coordinator and quarterbacks coach.

 Seattle Seahawks

 In February 2024, he was hired as the Seahawks quarterbacks coach.

 New York Jets

 On February 2, 2025, the New York Jets hired London as their quarterbacks coach.
+The Jets parted ways with London on January 23, 2026.